Transistor (video game): Reception

-Transistor has been well received by game critics; receiving an 8/10 from GameSpot, 8.5/10 from Destructoid, 9/10 from IGN, and an 8.5/10 from Polygon.
+Transistor has been well received by game critics, receiving an 8/10 from GameSpot, 8.5/10 from Destructoid, 9/10 from IGN, and an 8.5/10 from Polygon.
 It also has an 83 out of 100 on review aggregator Metacritic based on 57 reviews for PlayStation 4 and 35 reviews for Microsoft Windows, indicating "generally favorable reviews".

 The game's visuals and soundtrack have been praised by reviewers.
-Richard Niak of Game Critics wrote that the aesthetics of Cloudbank, the game's main setting are, “...a key factor in understanding the story and the destruction being wrought by the Process.”
-Randy Kalista of Gaming Nexus called the soundtrack “an indispensable element of Transistor’s storytelling.”
-Danielle Riendeau of Polygon wrote that Transistor is, “...oozing with style and aesthetic charm,” and that the music and voice “Set it apart aesthetically,” and infuse the game with personality and life.
+Richard Niak of Game Critics wrote that the aesthetics of Cloudbank, the game's main setting, are "a key factor in understanding the story and the destruction being wrought by the Process."
+Danielle Riendeau of Polygon wrote that Transistor is "oozing with style and aesthetic charm," and that the music and voice "set it apart aesthetically" and infuse the game with personality and life.

 The game's combat system has been received favorably, with many reviewers praising the game's flexibility and the variety of possible ability combinations.
-Christian Donlan of Eurogamer called the combat system “a tight system in which almost nothing is wasted and experimentation is encouraged.”
-Nicholas Plouffe of COG Connected wrote that Transistor, “Replicated the combat and movement style [of Bastion] that really sets the two completely apart from each other,” and that the number of combinations in regards to combat abilities allows for very diverse play-styles.
-John Fisco of DarkStation wrote that the combat, “never felt overly difficult or too simplistic,” the distribution of ability upgrades was, “smartly implemented,” and that the action is, “both quick, and at times, thoughtfully composed...”
+Christian Donlan of Eurogamer called the combat system "a tight system in which almost nothing is wasted and experimentation is encouraged."
+John Fisco of DarkStation wrote that the combat "never felt overly difficult or too simplistic", that the distribution of ability upgrades was "smartly implemented", and that the action is "both quick, and at times, thoughtfully composed..."